 New Edition

-New Editions of S-158:98 introduce significant changes.
-New Editions enable new concepts, such as the ability to support new functions or applications, the introduction of new constructs or data types, or significant changes to the basic information or check structure arising from a new edition of S-158.
-New Editions are likely to have a significant impact on either existing users or future users of S-98 and S-158:98.
+New Editions of S-158:98 include at least one of the following changes:

+introduce a new validation check (of any classification);

+remove an existing validation check (of any classification);

+change the classification of a validation check, whether upgrade (such as Error to Critical) or downgrade (such as Error to Warning);

+extend a validation check to include new features, conditions, etc., in a way that requires validation software manufacturers to change their software.

+New Editions are likely to require validation software manufacturers to change their software or invalidate datasets which passed validation according to the previous Edition of S-158:98.

 All cumulative revisions and clarifications must be included with the release of approved New Editions.

 Revision

 Revisions are defined as substantive semantic changes to S-158:98.
-Typically, revisions will change S-158:98 to correct factual errors or introduce necessary changes that have become evident as a result of practical experience or changing circumstances, including support for new revisions of S-158.
+Typically, revisions will change S-158:98 to correct factual errors or introduce necessary changes that have become evident as a result of practical experience or changing circumstances.
+Revisions include corrections of misinterpretations of S-98, or extensions to checks that do not require changes to validation software..

 A revision must not be classified as a clarification.
-Revisions could have an impact on either existing users or future users of S-158:98.
 All cumulative clarifications must be included with the release of approved revisions.

-Changes in a revision of S-158:98 may or may not correspond to the same revision+edition number of S-98.

 Clarification

-Clarifications are changes to S-158:98 arising from non-substantive reasons or from introduction of a new edition or revision of S-98.
+Clarifications are changes to S-158:98 arising from non-substantive reasons.

-Typically clarifications for non-substantive reasons remove ambiguity; correct grammatical and spelling errors; amend or update cross references; revise check messages or clarify check descriptions; or revise classifications of checks as critical/error/warning.
-A clarification must not cause any substantive semantic change to S-158:98.
+Typically clarifications for non-substantive reasons remove ambiguity; correct grammatical and spelling errors; amend or update cross references; revise check messages or clarify check descriptions without requiring manufacturers to change their software.

-Clarifications to S-158:98 for alignment to a new edition or revision of S-98 may update validation checks or add new validation checks.
-Validation checks for older but still active editions or revisions of S-98 wil be retained but may be marked as Deleted for the new edition/revision of S-98.

 Version numbers

 The associated version control numbering to identify changes (boldface n) to S-158:98 must be as follows: